-Female pelvic medicine and reconstructive surgery physicians provide specialized services and comprehensive management of women with pelvic floor disorders.
+Female pelvic medicine and reconstructive surgery Urogynecology and reconstructive pelvic surgery physicians provide specialized services and comprehensive management of women with pelvic floor disorders.
 Comprehensive management includes the preventive, diagnostic, and therapeutic procedures necessary for the total care of the female patient, including complications and sequelae resulting from pelvic floor disorders.